 The more I strive to create a Christ-centered home, not only at Christmastime but throughout the year, the more I think Santa Claus is inconsistent with this goal.
 When my kids start to care more about the toy elf watching and reporting their behavior to some mythical man who brings them presents, instead of a real holy God who has the power to save souls, I’ve got a problem.

-So many elements of this fantasy unintentionally send the wrong message to kids when you consider:
+And the more I dig in, the more I realize that so many elements of this fantasy unintentionally send the wrong message to my children.

 Much of what Santa represents flies in the face of the Gospel.

 Obviously, the whole naughty and nice list conveys the idea that you have to be “good” to get presents.
 That is the exact opposite of salvation- we did nothing on our own to earn this gift precisely because that’s what a gift is.
 You don’t get one based on your behavior.
 It is unmerited.